Hydran00/PointCloud2Unity/README.md

 ## Method 1
 This method creates a single mesh with all the points.
 Then points will render a triangle or a sphere using the geometry shader.
 This approach seems to be the most performant, but does not have the possibility to draw quads, cubes or other shapes.
-The material is inherited from the `PCL` GameObject, so it is possible to switch from points to triangles and viceversa changing the material from the inspector with the ones provided in the same folder of the script.
+The material is inherited from the `PCL` GameObject, so it is possible to switch from points to triangles and viceversa directly from the inspector.
+This will cause the material to change from `PointMeshShader` to `TriangleMeshShader` and viceversa.

 ### Preview
 <table>